 With the B&O system, there are sixteen speakers dotted around the cabin.
-At the front, there are: three loudspeakers in the dashboard, one loudspeaker in each of the A-pillara and a further two in each of the front doors.
-Around the back, you’ll find: two loudspeakers in each of the rear doors, one in each of the D-pillars and finally a subwoofer integrated within the boot.
-Combined with a 15-channel amplifier, these speakers output 705 watts of power.
+At the front, there are: three loudspeakers in the dashboard, one loudspeaker in each of the A-pillars and a further two in each of the front doors.
+At the back, you’ll find: two loudspeakers in each of the rear doors, one in each of the D-pillars and finally a subwoofer integrated within the boot.
+Combined with a 15-channel amplifier, these speakers output 705 Watts of power.

-It should therefore come as no surprise to learn that the system is capable of reproducing a hefty low-end response.
-In DJ Khaled’s 2017 single titled,‘I’m the One’ both the sub- and mid-bass tones are pronounced.
+It should therefore come as no surprise to learn that the system can reproduce a hefty low-end response.
+In DJ Khaled’s 2017 single titled ‘I’m the One’ both the sub- and mid-bass tones are pronounced.
 The former extends well by providing an extended low-end rumble while the latter is controlled and at the forefront of the vehicle’s sound signature.
-Indeed, the B&O system will excite any type of listener with its low-end prowess.
+Indeed, the B&O system will excite any listener with its low-end prowess.

 However, the same couldn’t be said about its mid-range.
-It’s recessed, pushed back and isn’t at the foreground of the Audis’ audio reproduction, resulting in vocals sounding drowned out.
+It’s recessed, pushed back and isn’t in the foreground of the system’s audio reproduction, resulting in vocals sounding drowned out.
 Taking Tuxedo’s ‘2nd Time Around’ as an example, the lower-end tones come to overshadow the artists’ voices.

 Now one might be quick to ramp up the ‘Treble’ EQ through the infotainment system, but doing so will also alter the already-zingy highs.
 It is, yet again, rather disappointing to see both the mids and highs lobbed into a singular EQ control.
 Had this not been the case, the mids might have come out sounding better thanks to independent adjustments from the highs.
 Alas, one has to make do with a V-shaped sound signature.
 On the plus side, the higher frequencies extend well.
 Better still, without too many notches added onto the ‘Treble’ EQ, they aren’t harsh nor sibilant at the top-end, even at louder volumes.